 Can You Use a Non-ISO Neck Profile?

-Yes — but only for specific applications.
+Yes — but typically for specialist applications.

 - Improve operational efficiency